laurentszyster/fragment.js/README.md

 ===
 A convenient prototype for a fragment of DOM elements.

-It should work with IE8, but then ES5 shims are required.
+Use Case
+---
+You may not need JQuery.

+But you will need to manipulate DOM fragments with a minimum of conveniences.

 Synopsis
 ---
-Define your application's `Fragment` extension(s), add a chainable `on` method :
+Define your application's `Fragment` extensions, for instance add a chainable `on` method :

 ```javascript
 fragment.extend({